Smoking Cessation - Prevention Summary Table

 Healthy People 2020 Target No Healthy People Target for this measure.

-More Information Evidence-based Cessation Aids
+More Information Evidence-based Cessation Treatment

 Measure Name: Clinicians' Advice to Quit Smoking